AmandaErnar/DigitalBusinessService.how/README.md

 Set the site's [settings](https://github.com/AmandaErnar/DigitalBusinessService.how/blob/main/squarespace.md)

-Include client's "why?" in the website
+Include client's "why my business?" in the website

-Add in the meat of the website with regards to the initial sketch (meat as in elements, sections, etc.)
+Add in the meat of the website with regards to the initial sketch

 Add the client's products and/or services, configure client's inventory